crazyyy/wp-framework/wp-content/plugins/complianz-gdpr/readme.txt

 Requires at least: 5.9
 License: GPL2
 Requires PHP: 7.4
-Tested up to: 6.7.2
+Tested up to: 6.8
-Stable tag: 7.3.1
+Stable tag: 7.4.2

-Configure your Cookie Banner, Cookie Consent and Cookie Policy with our Wizard and Cookie Scan.
+Configure your Cookie Banner, Cookie Consent and Cookie Policy with our Wizard and Cookies Scan.

 == Description ==
-Complianz is a GDPR/CCPA Cookie Consent plugin that supports GDPR, ePrivacy, DSGVO, TTDSG, LGPD, POPIA, APA, RGPD, CCPA/CPRA and PIPEDA with a conditional Cookie Notice and customized Cookie Policy based on the results of the built-in Cookie Scan.
+Complianz is a GDPR/CCPA Cookie Banner plugin that supports GDPR, ePrivacy, DSGVO, TTDSG, LGPD, POPIA, APA, RGPD, CCPA/CPRA and PIPEDA with a conditional Cookie Consent Banner and customized Cookie Policy based on the results of the built-in Cookie Scan.

 https://www.youtube.com/watch?v=JJzOzNAd5Bw&ab_channel=ReallySimplePlugins